utnet-org/utility/runtime/unc-vm/README.md

 * `cache` — The traits and types to cache compiled WebAssembly modules,
 * `cli` — The Wasmer CLI itself,
-* `compiler` — The base for the compiler implementations, it defines the framework for the compilers and provides everything they need:
+* `compiler` — The base for the compiler implementations, it defines the unc-infra.for the compilers and provides everything they need:
-  * `compiler-singlepass` — A WebAssembly compiler based on our own compilation infrastructure;
+  * `compiler-singlepass` — A WebAssembly compiler based on our own compilation unc-infra.tructure;
     recommended for compilation-time speed performance.
 * `derive` — A set of procedural macros used inside Wasmer,
 * `engine` — The general abstraction for creating an engine, which is responsible of leading the